BolajiAyodeji/Blogposts/clprer3qw000509k23cl0fpbs.md

 ---

-Some years ago, GitHub introduced the new README Profile feature that allowed GitHub users to pin a markdown file on their profile using a special repository named after their GitHub username.
+Some years ago, GitHub introduced the new Profile README feature that allowed GitHub users to pin a markdown file on their profile using a special repository named after their GitHub username.
 Since then, developers have used this file as a quick portfolio and for highlighting their achievements.
 I wrote [an article](https://blog.bolajiayodeji.com/how-to-add-a-readme-file-to-your-github-profile) shortly after the release to share how to set it up and highlight some cool profiles I had seen.
-This tutorial is a sequel to that article, and I will share how I took my GitHub README Profile to the next level with the power of scripting and CI/CD automation.
+This tutorial is a sequel to that article, and I will share how I took my GitHub profile to the next level with the power of scripting and CI/CD automation.

 ![Screenshot of my GitHub README Profile page](https://cdn.hashnode.com/res/hashnode/image/upload/v1701643614721/eb0Mwocec.png align="left")